PustakP/CSD457_Proj/hardware/SETUP_GUIDE.md

 ls /dev/ttyUSB*

 # if not found:
+# 1. unplug and replug arduino
-# 1. try different usb port
+# 2. try different usb port on rpi
-# 2. check usb cable (some are charge-only)
+# 3. check usb cable (some are charge-only)
-# 3. replug arduino

 # check permissions
-groups $USER
-# should show 'dialout'
+groups $USER  # should show 'dialout'

 # if not in dialout group:
 sudo usermod -a -G dialout $USER
-# then logout and login again
+# then logout and login (or reboot)
 ```

 ### Serial Permission Denied